 Expressing a creative concept on a blank paper calls forth a mysterious meeting point for all our deep-rooted biases.
 Our biases – born from our constant aim for self-actualization remind us of our past while we try to create something new in the premise of something unknown and new.

 History sets the context for the present.
-Unfortunately it also sets context to ideas that we work on and those that we don’t.
-While our creativity and art belong to the future, our past is already setting context to it.
+Unfortunately, it also sets the background to ideas that we work on and those that we don’t.
+While our creativity and art belong to the future, our past is already setting the background to it.

 Blank paper is where this confluence lies.

-A number of mental processes of retrieval, association, synthesis, transformation, analogical transfer go into a creative process.
-Retrieval of what we have seen, earned, learned.
+Some mental processes of retrieval, association, synthesis, transformation, analogical transfer go into a creative process.
+Recovery of what we have seen, earned, learned.
 Not that we can dismiss it.
 But we can reorient our ideas to see that they stand to be real and minus the flavors of our mind’s biases.